keedio/Flume-ng-source-VFS/README.md

 ### Version history #####
 - 0.2.1
-    + New configurable parameter for setting and action to take when file has been sucessfully process.
+    + New configurable parameter for setting an action to take when file has been successfully processed.
 Move or delete.
 - 0.2.0
     + Moving files after being processed is done by VFS2 instead of FileUtils.
     + New configurable parameter to delay the beginning of file processing.